-Commissions & exhibitions include; Victoria & Albert Museum, ICA London, British Council, Platform China Contemporary Art Institute Beijing, Medan Mara Kuala Lumpur, Tent London, London Design Festival, Fifth Third Bank USA, Shunt London,
+Commissions & exhibitions include; Victoria & Albert Museum, Saatchi Gallery, Venice Biennale, Platform China Contemporary Art Institute Beijing, ICA London, British Council, Medan Mara Kuala Lumpur, Tent London, London Design Festival, Fifth Third Bank USA, Shunt London.

-Din-Collective, (co-founder, 2002) - A group of over 60 sound and image artists from around the world.
+Din-Collective, (co-founder, 2002) - (An international group of over 60 sound and image artists at the forefront of their field).

 Solo Exhibitions and Works

-2013, Shadow Of My Soon To Be Former Self - Trumans Road, London
+2013, Shadow Of My Soon To Be Former Self - London – (A project about loss of green space and bio-diversity).

-2011, Facade Concept - Medan Mara, Kuala Lumpur
+2011, Facade Concept - Medan Mara Government building, Kuala Lumpur – (Light sculpture.
+Traditional culture vs city).

-2008, Generative Outside Inside - Audio Architecture Gallery, London
+2008, Generative Outside Inside - Audio Architecture, London – (Utilising weather to compose music).

 Group Exhibitions and Works